 You are going to love all of the fresh flavors of this Lemon Orzo Salad.
 Super easy to make, this recipe is such a crowd pleaser and great for barbecues, brunches, or anytime you need a delicious side dish.

-If you love fresh Italian flavors, be sure to check out this Pesto Pasta Salad or this Italian Tomato Onion Salad.
+If you love fresh Italian flavors, be sure to check out this Pesto Pasta Salad, Orzo with Sun Dried Tomatoes, or this Italian Tomato Onion Salad.
 And, if you happen to have leftover bread, then you definitely need to make my fan-favorite Bruschetta Salad with tomatoes, basil, and mozzarella cheese.

 Why this recipe is the BEST!